nexica/nestjs-trpc/README.md

 ## WebSocket Configuration for Subscriptions

 To enable real-time subscriptions, you need to configure WebSocket support in your tRPC module.
-Here are the different ways to set it up:

-### Method 1: Separate WebSocket Port (Recommended)

 ```typescript
 // app.module.ts